ChristianVelaPasillas/Chessboard-and-class-schedule-using-HTML-and-CSS./README.md

 # Chessboard-and-class-schedule-using-HTML-and-CSS.
-Chessboard and class schedule using HTML and CS
+Chessboard and class schedule using HTML and CS.